biylda/VBSTechRemoval/README.md

 Coming later.

-# TODO list
+# TODO list in no particular order
-In no particular order:
-1. Improve speed of walking through directory tree
+* Improve speed of walking through directory tree
-2. Improve ExpressionSimplifier class to be smarter (possibly turn it into full blown parser of directives)
+* Improve ExpressionSimplifier class to be smarter (possibly turn it into full blown parser of directives)
-3. Improve FSM classes to allow nested states and better handle various scenarios
+* Improve FSM classes to allow nested states and better handle various scenarios
-4. Refactoring such as use available FSM implementation
+* Refactoring such as use available FSM implementation
-5. Test coverage
+* Test coverage